johnhadaway/johnhadaway.github.io/_projects/2018-artmap.markdown

 external-url: https://github.com/johnhadaway/art-in-space-vr
 external-url-name: Github
 return_path: /projects
-description: "An interface, built with React and Unity, for navigating a ConvNet's internal representations of an art collection."
+description: "An interface, built with React and Unity seperately, for navigating a ConvNet's internal representations of an art collection."
 ---